- This story is regularly updated for relevance. Last updated: Aug. 2, 2021

-Broad vaccination efforts across the United States have led to millions of doses administered each day.
+Broad vaccination efforts across the United States have led to hundreds of thousands of doses administered each day.
 With each fresh vaccination, the U.S. comes one step closer to loosening restrictions and returning Americans to their normal lives.
-Some states are loosening, or completely lifting, restrictions faster than others, however, prompting questions about what activities are safe to participate in following a full vaccination.
+Many states have loosened or completely lifted restrictions, however, prompting questions about what activities are safe to participate in following a full vaccination.
 For instance, is it safe to attend a wedding after you get the vaccine?

 In most states, people are allowed to attend weddings as long as the guest list isn’t too long.